zebracasket/pimox-helper/README.md

 Any issues with the scripts, please put an issue within this repository rather than upstream, as it is likely caused by my modifications.

 You can get a script from the [coming soon](http://example.com).
+Until the website is back up, replace the repo owner in the github URL from tteck to asylumexp.

 ### VMs